DSentr-Automation/docs.dsentr.com/docs/settings/settings/integrations.md

 If the personal OAuth connection is disconnected or removed
 - Any workflows belonging to *All* users that relied on this connection will stop functioning.

+Likewise, If a user that has a shared workspace AOuth connection leaves or is removed from the workspace, that users OAuth connection is also removed. workflows belonging to *All* users that relied on this connection will stop functioning until the connection is updated.

 ---

 ## 6. Best practices